upperlinecode/rn-05-stack-navigation/README.md

 1. By default, the header will display the screen's name--a little boring and uninformative for the user.
 Fortunately, the header can be customized at the `Navigator`, `Group`, or `Screen` levels, with each level offering more granularity.
 Right now, let's customize the `Details` and `Confirmation` screens.
 [Check out the docs for more info.](https://reactnavigation.org/docs/headers)

 2. The `options` prop can either take an object or a function that receives the `route` as its argument and returns an object.
-In the `Confirmation` modal, provide an object with a `title` key and a value of `Thank you!`.
+Provide the confirmation `Stack.Screen` an `options` prop.
+Its value should be an object with a `title` key and a value of `Thank you!`.

-3. In the `Details` screen, pass a function to the `options` prop.
+3. Pass the details `Stack.Screen` a function to its `options` prop.
 This function will receive an object with the `route` as its argument.
 Return an object with the key `title` and the product's name.
+(Remember how params are passed around in routes!)

 <details>
 <summary>Click here for the coded answer</summary>